It seems you are offline. Please check your connection and try again.

 Which apps send a code to a shared dutch number

-Not every service plays nice with a shared line.
-Some send the text in a second, others block the line on sight.
+Not every service plays nice with a shared number.
+Some send the text in a second, others block the number on sight.
 Here is what we see work and what usually fails.

 Where shared numbers tend to workTested